flochaz/PetAdoptions/guide/TestApp.md

 ![Petsite Cluster](images/traffic-cluster.png)
 * Go to Tasks tab  and click on **Run new task**
 ![Petsite Cluster](images/traffic-newtask.png)
 * In the Run Task screen select options as shown below using the Task definition that has the **pet-trafficgenerator** container in it.
-Ensure you select the VPC that was created as part of the VPC.
+Ensure you select the VPC that was created as part of the CDK deployment.
 ![Petsite Cluster](images/traffic-runtask.png)
 * Click **Run Task** and wait for 30 seconds until the task shows **RUNNING** in GREEN
 ![Petsite Cluster](images/traffic-running.png)